bobbycomet/Grix-Preview/README.md

 - **hid-tmff2** — Force feedback driver for Thrustmaster racing wheels (T300RS, T248, TX, T128, T598, TS-PC, TS-XW).
 Does not conflict with any Xbox driver and can be installed alongside any of the above.

 **What it shows:**
-- Live status for each driver (active / installed but not loaded / not installed)
+- Live status for each driver (active/installed but not loaded/not installed)
 - Which modules are currently loaded
 - Which blacklist entries are in effect